-Much like our Pol area in Ahmedabad or Narrow lanes of Chandni Chowk in Delhi, Hong Kong has its walled villages.
+Much like our Pol area in Ahmedabad or the Narrow lanes of Chandni Chowk in Delhi, Hong Kong has its walled villages.
 More than 1000 years back these villages were walled areas where clans like the Tang clan lived.
 A village would have houses next to each other surrounding a courtyard like an open area.
 The outer boundaries will be protected by a tall wall.
 This wall would, in turn, be surrounded by a moat, like the ones we see around forts.
 Walls and moats were meant to prevent both the pirates and the other rival clans.

 When the British took over this area, they blew up some of these walls.
-Some of the Britishers took fancy to the village doors and shipped them to their home, but only to return them later.
+Some of the Britishers took a fancy to the village doors and shipped them to their home, but only to return them later.

 Kat Hing Wai is the most famous of these villages, spread over a mere 100 X 90 meters area.
 However, there are many more villages to explore.
 I so look forward to walking around these tall walls with intriguing doors.
 I want to go back in time and see how people lived as clans.

 I know I definitely want to travel around the city in its Trams, especially the Peak Tram that has been operational since 1888 making it contemporary to our mountain railways like Darjeeling Himalayan Railway.
 Peak tram is supposed to go through a very scenic route as it takes the passengers to the peak of the city-state with beautiful views of the city.

 In the city, I would also try their regular tramways that take you anywhere for a standard fee of $2.30.